 6.4.2.3 Emergency Call Procedures

-Editor's note: It is FFS how to perform emergency registration using the MSC-based I6 interacting with E-CSCF, as well as SCC-AS.
+The SCC AS terminates the I1 session and originates a SIP emergency session directly toward the E-CSCF.
 If the SCC-AS detects an IMS emergency call over NIDD-UP via GEO, e.g. through emergency service indication in the initial I1 message or based on the dialled emergency number from an NB-IoT UE accessing via GEO NTN, it may interwork with IMS for routing the emergency session to the PSAP.

 If emergency registration is performed using the I1 interface toward the SCC-AS, and the SCC AS then proceeds to send the emergency session initiation request to the E-CSCF in the IMS core using standard SIP signalling, by following the architecture in Figure 6.4.1.3-1.